fossasia/eventyay-tickets/doc/administrator/configure.rst

 ~~~~~~~~~~

 - The ``statics`` option sets the directory that contains static files.
 It needs to
-  be writable by the pretalx process. pretalx will put files there during the ``rebuild`` and
+  be writeable by the pretalx process. pretalx will put files there during the ``rebuild`` and
   ``collectstatic`` commands.
 - **Environment variable:** ``PRETALX_FILESYSTEM_STATIC``
 - **Default:** A directory called ``static.dist`` next to pretalx's ``manage.py``.